 Many people love to invest in Egyptian cotton, in particular.
 This is because it can grow very long – more than 1.7 inches – and then it spins really softly to make yarn.

 Cotton isn’t just grown in Egypt or Peru.
 You’ll also find it grown across the US!
 It’s grown in the south of America, in states such as California, too.

-Cotton isn’t actually white, or even colour absorbent.
-It’s actually brownish or tan in colour when harvested!
+Cotton isn’t actually white, or even color absorbent.
+It’s actually brownish or tan in color when harvested!

 To make cotton white or absorbent, its natural waxes are generally removed during the process.

 Cotton plants can generally take up to 200 days to grow.
 Good things come to those who wait, as they say!